sophgo/tpu-mlir/docs/developer_manual/source_en/07_calibration.rst

 Auto-tune Algorithm
 ~~~~~~~~~~~~~~~~~~~

 From the actual performance of the KLD algorithm, its candidate threshold is relatively coarse and does not take into account the characteristics of different scenarios, such as object detection and key point detection, in which tensor outliers may be more important to the performance.
 In these cases, a larger quantization threshold is required to avoid saturation which will affect the expression of distribution features.
-In addition, the KLD algorithm calculates the quantization threshold based on the similarity between the quantized int8 and the fp32 probability distribution, while there are other methods to evaluate the waveform similarity such as Euclidean distance, cos similarity, etc. These metrics evaluate the tensor numerical distribution similarity directly without the need for a coarse interception threshold, which most of the time has better performance.
+In addition, the KLD algorithm calculates the quantization threshold based on the similarity between the quantized int8 and the fp32 probability distribution, while there are other methods to evaluate the distribution similarity such as Euclidean distance, cos similarity, etc. These metrics evaluate the tensor numerical distribution similarity directly without the need for a coarse interception threshold, which most of the time has better performance.
 Therefore, with the basis of efficient KLD quantization threshold, tpu-mlir proposes the auto-tune algorithm to fine-tune these activations quantization thresholds based on Euclidean distance metric, which ensures a better accuracy performance of its int8 quantization.

 Implementation: firstly, uniformly pseudo-quantize layers with weights in the network, i.e., quantize their weights from fp32 to int8, and then de-quantize to fp32 for introducing quantization error.
-After that, tune the input activation quantization threshold of op one by one (i.e., uniformly select 10 candidates among the initial KLD quantization threshold and maximum absolute values of activations.
+After that, tune the input activation quantization threshold of op one by one (i.e., uniformly select 20 candidates among the initial KLD quantization threshold and maximum absolute values of activations.
 Use these candidates to quantize fp32 reference activation values for introducing quantization error.
 Input op for fp32 calculation, calculating the Euclidean distance between the output and the fp32 reference activations.
 The candidate with a minimum Euclidean distance will be selected as the tuning threshold).
 For the case where the output of one op is connected to multiple subsequent ones, the quantization thresholds are calculated for the multiple branches according to the above method, and then the larger one is taken.
 For instance, the output of layer1 will be adjusted for layer2 and layer3 respectively as shown in the figure (:ref:`auto_tune_flow`).

 .. _auto_tune_flow:
 .. figure:: ../assets/auto_tune_en.png